JckHamm3r/Tik-Tool/README.md

 Change line #483 to the ROMON seceret that you want the device to have

+Look for "config =" to see the content of the .rsc files that will be created.

 # Notes
 Currently there is only a config for the RB2011, I will be adding other devices and configs later.
 If you know what you are doing, there are already placeholders for an RB2011 and HAP ac3.